 The pigment cores also are more apt to break if you use heavy pressure or sharpen them to too long a point.
 In addition, they can be susceptible to breakage if you drop them on a hard surface.

 Finally, wax-based pencils can produce wax bloom, a misty sort of film that happens when the wax in the pigment rises to the surface of the drawing.
-It can easily be wiped away, but it can also be a nuisance.
+It is easily wiped away, but is also be a nuisance.
 Especially if you use a lot of pressure or dark colors.

 Oil-based pencils are generally harder than wax-based pencils.
 They hold a point longer and are excellent for drawing details.
 They’re not as likely to break while you’re drawing or if you drop them.